Ali-Kabbadj/Playnite-Store/README.md

 It consists of a blazing-fast Playnite extension, a high-performance caching API, and a robust Admin Panel for community-driven data curation.

 ![GamesNexus Playnite Integration](./docs/assets/playnite-extension-preview.png)
-_(Placeholder: Add a screenshot of the Playnite extension showing game details and downloads here)_

 ## Features